AlafateABULIMITI/CUA_MWEs/README.md

 # MWEIs

-The code is for indentification of Multiwords Expressions.
+The code is for identification of Multiwords Expressions.

 ## data

 1. from the PARSEME website
 2. French data for now

 ## model

 1. from the [bert](https://github.com/google-research/bert)
 2. BERT-Base, Multilingual Cased  : 104 languages, 12-layer, 768-hidden, 12-heads, 110M parameters

-### why not just for the french ?
+### why not just for the french

 > Here is a comparison of training Chinese models with the Multilingual BERT-Base and Chinese-only BERT-Base:

 | System                  | Chinese |